flurinduerst/WPSeed/README.md

 Following the [D.R.Y.](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle, WPSeed comes with everything you'll need for 90% of your themes, but nothing more, keeping it clean and simple.

 ## 🥳 Features
-* 🚀  &nbsp; **COMPILING LIKE A BAWS** – Seriously.
+🚀 **COMPILING LIKE A BAWS**

+* Seriously.
 Your code will be cleaned, modernized, optimized, minified and previewed in real time.

-* 🗞  &nbsp; **MADE FOR GUTENBERG** – WPSeed is made to work with the Gutenberg editor and has all the tools to adapt it to your needs.
+🗞 **MADE FOR GUTENBERG**

+* WPSeed is made to work with the Gutenberg editor and has all the tools to adapt it to your needs.

-* 🕶  &nbsp; **SASS, DEAL WITH IT** – The SCSS-code is cleanly structured, nested and supplemented with meaningful variables and mixins.
+🕶 **SASS, DEAL WITH IT**

+* The SCSS-code is cleanly structured, nested and supplemented with meaningful variables and mixins.

+♻️ **CACHE?
+BUSTED!**

-* ♻️  &nbsp; **CACHE?
-BUSTED!** – WPSeed comes with cachebusting out of the box.
+* WPSeed comes with cachebusting out of the box.
 You don't have to setup anything.

-* 📦  &nbsp; **PRESETS SO YOU D.R.Y.** – WPSeed comes with the presets you actually need, so you don’t repeat yourself.
+📦 **PRESETS SO YOU D.R.Y.**

+* WPSeed comes with the presets you actually need, so you don’t repeat yourself.

+🧙 **RESPONSIVE, FOR REAL**

-* 🧙‍  &nbsp; **RESPONSIVE, FOR REAL** – WPSeed comes with features like viewport-scaling, responsive logo breakpoint-mixins and much more.
+* WPSeed comes with features like viewport-scaling, responsive logo breakpoint-mixins and much more.

-* 🧽  &nbsp; **CLEAN & SIMPLE** – Every file is built as minimal as possible to make sure you can add your custom code right away.
+🧽 **CLEAN & SIMPLE**

+* Every file is built as minimal as possible to make sure you can add your custom code right away.

+💚 **100% FREE**

-* 💚  &nbsp; **100% FREE** –  WPSeed ist 100% free and will always be.
+*  WPSeed ist 100% free and will always be.

 ## ⚙️ Requirements:
   * Node >= 10.0 ([nodejs.org](https://nodejs.org/))